 Protest a circus in your town and be a voice to educate those attending.
 You CAN make a difference for elephants.

 Nosey is one of the fortunate ones and is known throughout the world as the “poster child” for captive elephants.
-After nearly 3 decades of documented violations of the Animal Welfare Act by Nosey’s “owner”, and due largely in part to the efforts of FACE, she was seized on the side of the road in deplorable conditions in Alabama on November 10th, 2017.
+After nearly 3 decades of documented violations of the Animal Welfare Act by Nosey’s “owner”, and due largely in part to the efforts of FACE, she was seized on the side of the road in deplorable conditions in Lawrence County, Alabama on November 10th, 2017.
 The seizure was set into motion after a local animal control officer was called by a concerned citizen.
-The animal control officer in turn contacted FACE Vice President, Robin Vitulle.
-Ultimitaly, Nosey was transported to the GFAS accredited Elephant Sanctuary in Tennessee where she remains today.
+The animal control officer in turn contacted now FACE President, Robin Vitulle.
+Ultimitaly, Nosey was transported to the accredited Global Federation of Animal Sanctuaries (GFAS), Elephant Sanctuary in Tennessee where she remains today.
 She is no longer subjected to the horrors of circus life that all performing elephants suffer.
 Nosey now receives the finest expert veterinary care, continuous fresh water, nutritious food, fresh browse, mud puddles to play in and trees to debark.
 Most importantly, Nosey now has the FREEDOM to do what she wants when SHE wants.
-Nosey had been deprived of so many things that are a natural part of being an elephant since she was transported from Zimbabwe to Florida in 1982.
+Nosey had been deprived of so many things that are a natural part of being an elephant since she was transported from Zimbabwe, Africa to Florida, USA in 1982.
 Nosey was one of these elephants featured in the ABC 20/20 report that aired in the 1980’s Nosey was one of these terrified elephant babies.
 TODAY this is still happening.
 Babies are separated from their herd families by force and shipped off to countries that use them in circuses and zoos.
-They often die in transport, but those that do make it live a life worse than death.
+They often die in transport, but those that do make it live a life many would say is a life worse than death.

-Above video link: Nosey was one of these elephants!
-Jumbolair.
-ABC 20/20 news program that aired in the 80’s highlighting the transport of 63 baby elephants from Zimbabwe, Africa to Ocala, Florida.
+The ABC 20/20 news program named, “The Flying Elephants”, aired in the 1980’s, highlighting the transport of 63 baby elephants.

 Over 30 years of captivity , this was Nosey: